sekrystal/Jabberwocky/README.md

 ## About

-**Jabberwocky** is a browser privacy shield.
+**Jabberwocky** is a browser privacy extension.
 It intercepts and scrambles your personal data before it ever leaves your computer—no cloud, no trackers, no leaks.

 **This project was made for the [Lovable AI Showdown](https://aishowdown.lovable.app/)!**

 ---